-- Although complex information is better maintained in a database, in simple applications, this heterogeneous information may be organized in a dictionary. - Dictionaries are a special case of sets, in that they have elements hat are nor sorted by any index.
-Nevertheless, elements may be indexed, similarly to vectors, with some main differences. - Elements of a dictionary are key:value pairs; and and a ".".

-- Unlike vectors (but like lists), values may be of different data types; and - Values are indexed keys that are strings (not numeric indices);

-Values are accessed by specifying their keys, following the dictionary name, name
+- Although complex information is better maintained in a database, in simple applications, this heterogeneous information may be organized in a dictionary. - Dictionaries are a special case of sets, in that they have elements that are not sorted by any index.
+Nevertheless, elements may be indexed, similarly to vectors, with some main differences. - Elements of a dictionary are key:value pairs; - Unlike vectors (but like lists), values may be of different data types; - Items are indexed by keys that are strings (not numeric indices); - Values are accessed by specifying their keys.